-Iowa has 118 community hospitals, and they create an enormous economic impact across the state.
+Iowa has 118 community hospitals and they create an enormous economic impact across the state.
 Hospitals not only provide jobs, they create jobs by purchasing goods and services from other businesses.
 And hospitals are essential to local and statewide economic development - companies that want to relocate or expand demand access to comprehensive, high-quality health care services.
-According to a study by the Iowa Hospital Association (IHA), Iowa hospitals provide more than 71,000 jobs that pay more than $4.2 billion in salaries and benefits.
+According to a study by the Iowa Hospital Association (IHA), Iowa hospitals provide more than 72,000 jobs that pay more than $4.5 billion in salaries and benefits.
 No wonder most Iowa hospitals are among the largest employers in their counties.

 And these are not ordinary jobs.
 Most hospital employees are highly skilled and well-paid professionals who not only carry college and post-graduate degrees, but regularly update their skills through continuing education.

-But the economic impact of hospitals extends beyond the people they hire and the salaries that are paid.
+The economic impact of hospitals extends beyond the people they hire and the salaries that are paid.
 The business and household needs of hospitals and their employees creates a "multiplier" effect that supports thousands of additional jobs.
-This means that, in total, nearly 121,500 jobs are tied to Iowa hospitals, creating an overall impact that is worth nearly $6.2 billion to Iowa's economy.
+This means that, in total, more than 116,000 jobs are tied to Iowa hospitals, creating an overall impact that is worth nearly $6.8 billion to Iowa's economy.

-With payrolls exceeding 71,000 employees and $4.2 billion, Iowa hospitals have a tremendous impact on their local businesses and communities.
-Retail sales generated by hospitals and their employees amount to nearly $1.6 billion, according to IHA's study.
-In turn, that retail activity generates sales tax, a major revenue source for government, worth nearly $96 million.
+With payrolls exceeding 72,000 employees and $4.5 billion, Iowa hospitals have a tremendous impact on their local businesses and communities.
+Retail sales generated by hospitals and their employees amount to more than $1.8 billion, according to IHA's study.
+In turn, that retail activity generates sales tax, a major revenue source for government, exceeding $111 million.

 The IHA study also examined the economic impact of other sectors in the state's health care industry, including nursing homes and residential care, pharmacies, ambulatory health care services, home health care services, and physicians, dentists and other health practitioners.

 While hospitals are by far the greatest economic contributor to Iowa's health care industry, these other sectors also have significant impact.
-For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 45,500 jobs with an economic impact of more than $3.6 billion.
-Similarly, nursing homes and other residential care providers create more than 43,000 jobs and add more than $1.8 billion to the economy.
-Because of the "multiplier" effect, the IHA study found that health care in Iowa provides about 294,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
-In terms of economic impact, Iowa's health care industry is worth more than $14.3 billion.
+For example, health care practitioners, such as physicians and dentists, directly and indirectly provide more than 45,000 jobs with an economic impact of $5.1 billion.
+Similarly, nursing homes and other residential care providers include more than 57,000 jobs and add more than $1.9 billion to the economy.
+Because of the "multiplier" effect, the IHA study found that health care in Iowa provides more than 200,000 jobs, or more than one-fifth of Iowa's total non-farm work force.
+In terms of economic impact, Iowa's health care industry is worth more than $16.6 billion.